Dumbbell Chest Workout Without Bench

 Dumbbell Chest Fly (on a step)3

-Dumbbell Chest Workout With Exercise Ball
+Dumbbell Chest Workout With Step Video

 A good exercise ball can also provide a great chest workout without a bench.
 It takes a bit of practice to get the balance worked out, but after a few days you will have it down like clockwork.